| Crates.io | moonshine-save |

 }

-The main design goal of this crate is to use concepts borrowed from MVC (Model-View-Controller) architecture to separate the aesthetic elements of the game (the game "view") from its logical and saved state (the game "model").
+The main design goal of this crate is to use concepts inspired from MVC (Model-View-Controller) architecture to separate the aesthetic elements of the game (the game "view") from its logical and saved state (the game "model").
+This allows the application to treat the saved data as the singular source of truth for the entire game state.

 To use this crate as intended, you should design your game logic with this separation in mind:

-[!TIP] See 👁️ Moonshine View for an automated, generic implementation of this pattern.
+[!TIP] See 👁️ Moonshine View for a generic implementation of this pattern.

 For example, suppose we want to represent a player character in a game.

-Various components are used to store the logical state of the player, such as Health
+Various components are used to store the logical state of the player, such as Health, Inventory, or Weapon.

 Traditionally, we might have used a single entity (or a hierarchy) to reppresent the player.
-This entity would carry all the logical components, such as Health
+This entity would carry all the logical components, such as Health, in addition to its visual data, such as Sprite:

 use bevy::prelude::*;